fsharp/fslang-design/RFCs/FS-1081-extended-fixed-bindings.md

-# F# RFC FS-1081 - Extend fixed expressions to support byref types and types implementing GetPinnableReference()
+# F# RFC FS-1081 - Extended fixed bindings

 The design suggestion [Extend fixed expressions to support more types](https://github.com/fsharp/fslang-suggestions/issues/761) has been marked "approved in principle".